GouriVerma/Odyssey_of_Life/README.md

 ### For user-input
 - keyCallback() : It takes the input of the spacebar press and makes the jumping to be true and accordingly set all the variables and make the character readty to jump.
+- mouseClick() : It detects the mouseclick of the user and according to the region where user clicked-start,help,quit,next or back; it specifies the menu and help screens.

+### For rendering the different levels on screen
+- playBhulok() : It is a group of functions which collectively displays background, character, obstacles, score and time of level 0. drawTexture() displays the static background, moving clouds, moving trees and obstacles.
+A snippet of code displays the sprites of character in loop.
+- playPatallok() : Like the above, it is also a group of functions which is rendering background, character, obstacles, score and time of level -1 on screen. drawMovingTexture() is used to display the two mirror images of moving rocks and platform in loop, where one image moves to left and other is displayed next to it.
+A snippet of code displays the sprites of character in loop.
+- playSwarglok() : As above two, the functions in it also collectively displays background, character, obstacles, score and time of level 1. drawMovingTexture() displays the level 1 background in loop, where one image moves to left and again it is rendered.

+### For loading textures in program and displaying it
+- init() : It sets the the screen ready to display textures and loads all the images in the program which are being displayed during the game.
+It also loads the music file in the program.
+- display() : This function checks some conditions and display the menu page and help pages accordingly.
+It checks the level and call the playBhulok(), playSwarglok() and playPatallok() accordingly.
+Also it displays all the transition screens between the levels.

+### For sound
+- playBackgroundMusic() : It loads the sound file for background music and play it in loop until the game ends.
+- playSound() : It loads the sound for obstacles and mouseclick and play it accordingly.